rpaleari/rpaleari.github.io/_pages/index.md

 ---
-title: About
+title:
 permalink: /
 ---

-Since late 2011 I've worked as a senior consultant at [Emaze](http://blog.emaze.net/), a security company based in Milan, Italy.
+From late 2011 to 2016, I've worked as a senior consultant at [Emaze](http://blog.emaze.net/), a security company based in Milan, Italy.
 Here my activities included reverse engineering (mainly on embedded devices), penetration testings, and training courses.